tulios/mappersmith/README.md

 [![Build Status](https://travis-ci.org/tulios/mappersmith.svg?branch=master)](https://travis-ci.org/tulios/mappersmith)
 # Mappersmith

+**Under development, this README doesn't represent the state of version 2.0.0**

 __Mappersmith__ is a lightweight, isomorphic, dependency-free, rest client mapper for javascript.
 It helps you map your API to use at the client and/or server, giving you all the flexibility you want to customize requests or write your own gateways.

 https://www.npmjs.com/package/mappersmith